Alfresco/acs-deployment/docs/helm/eks-deployment.md

 EKS_CLUSTER_NAME=my-alfresco-eks
 ```

-Create the cluster using the latest supported version, check the main [README](../../README.md).
+Create the cluster using the latest supported version - check the main [README](../../README.md).
 Most common choices for instance types are `m5.xlarge` and `t3.xlarge`:

 ```sh